Guide to Growing Saskatoon Berries: The Prairie Berry (a.k.a. Juneberry)

 After you've planted, keep it well watered for the first year until it's established.
 Mulch the soil surface around the bush to control weeds and keep in soil moisture.

-Saskatoon Buses in the Landscape
+Saskatoon Bushes in the Landscape

 Saskatoon berries are very versatile in a home landscape.